Shopify/hydrogen-v1/.github/releasing.md

 1. Merge the PR created by the changesets bot.
 This will convert all changesets into appropriate `CHANGELOG` files, add Git tags, and create GitHub releases for each package contained in the release.
 1. Next, visit the Shipit page for Hydrogen containing the version you intend to release, e.g. `Hydrogen v1.x-2022-07`.
 Click **Deploy** on the merge commit that was recently created.
 1. _Most recent stable version only_: After Shipit is finished publishing to NPM, manually [run the Stackblitz publish workflow](https://github.com/Shopify/hydrogen/actions/workflows/publish_stackblitz.yml) in GitHub against the latest stable branch.
 This is required, because GitHub will not allow a bot to kick off another GitHub Action, and the Changesets bot is the user who created the release.
 1. _Most recent stable version only_: After Shipit is finished publishing to NPM, manually [run the Compile templates workflow](https://github.com/Shopify/hydrogen/actions/workflows/compile_templates.yml) in GitHub against the latest stable branch.
-This will compule the TypeScript templates to JavaScript and push these to the `dist` branch of the repo.
-The Shopify CLI reads these templates when a user runs `yarn create @shopify/hydrogen`.
+This will compile the TypeScript templates to JavaScript and push these changes to the `dist` branch of the repo.
+The Shopify CLI read the templates from this branch when running `yarn create @shopify/hydrogen`.

 ## Releasing unstable versions